aimanecouissi/magento2-module-hyva-negotiable-quote-draft-filter/README.md

 ```

 ## Usage

-On a Hyvä storefront, go to **My Account → My Quotes**.
-Any negotiable quote in status `draft_by_admin` will be hidden from this list; other statuses remain visible.
-To verify, ensure a customer has at least one quote in `draft_by_admin` and one in another status—only the latter appears in the list.
+Navigate to **My Account → My Quotes** on a Hyvä storefront.
+Quotes with status `draft_by_admin` are hidden from the list while all other statuses remain visible.
+A customer with one quote in `draft_by_admin` and one in another status can be used to confirm this — only the latter should appear.

 ## Uninstall
 ```bash